HigherOrderCO/HVM/HOW.md

 ```

 This is easy to read, but then `λx (Not (Not x))` will not have a small normal
 form.
-If we use λ-encodings, we can write `not` as:
+If we use λ-encodings, we can write `Not` as:

 ```javascript
 True  = λt λf t